 This Islay single malt whisky may only be aged for five short years in in ex-bourbon and Oloroso sherry casks, but it’s a punchy spirit perfect for dad’s who love a good dose of smoke.
 WeeBeastie, named as such because it’s a peat monster, is deeply flavorful for such a young whisky.
 Big notes of cocoa lead the mouth to a smoked, meaty note that’s hard to forget, followed by a pop of the medicinal flavors Islay Scotch is known for, all of which return to perform lengthy encore on the finish.

 This Speyside icon is a classic gift that will be sure to bring a smile to any Scotch-drinking dad’s face, The whisky ages for a dozen years in Spanish Sherry casks sourced from bodegas in Jerez giving it lovely notes of oak, fruit, and spice as well as a sweetness that makes it eminently approachable, even for whisky noobs.

 Glenmorangie Signet is a real treat.
-A deep amber in color, the whisky is beautifully complex thanks in part to the roasted chocolate barley used in the distilling process.
-After a lengthy time maturing in virgin American oak, the result is flawless and like all great whisky there is something new to discover in every dram.
+Deep amber in color, the whisky is beautifully complex thanks in part to the roasted chocolate barley used in the distilling process.
+After a long time maturing in virgin American oak, the result is flawless and like all great whisky, there is something new to discover in every bottle.